wso2-extensions/mediation-csv-module/docs/csv_to_xml.md

 * Root Element Group:
 You can use the properties under this group to config the root XML element of the output XML payload.
 You can find following properties under the root element group.
     * rootElementTag (Tag): Name of the XML tag of the root element.
+Default value is `root`.
     * rootElementNamespace (Namespace): Namespace of the root element.
     * rootElementNamespaceURI (Namespace URI): Namespace URI of the root element.
 * Group Element Group
 The properties under this group is for configuring the group elements of the output XML payload.
 You can find following properties under the group element group.
     * groupElementName (Tag): Name of the XML tag of the group element.
+Default value is `group`.
     * groupElementNamespace (Namespace): Namespace of the group element.
     * groupElementNamespaceURI (Namespace URI): Namespace URI of the group element.

 ### Sample configuration

 **Sample request**

-Following is a sample CSV request that can be handled by the csvToCsv operation.
+Following is a sample CSV request that can be handled by the csvToXml operation.

 ```text
 id,name,email,phone_number